 The report below is the report the Editor received from Mercury.

-The report below was reduced down to the report above, which was the one published in Phonebox Magazine
+The report below was reduced down for publishing in Phonebox Magazine

 By looking at the two reports and listening to the full council meeting, you can check the accuracy of our reporting.